n7s/font-autonym/README.txt

 Known issues
 =============

+Better filtering of duplicates from the langtags.json

-I need to put the build steps in cmd()s inside of process() rather than build(), which somehow calls the steps in every target...
+Building steps in cmd()s inside of process() rather than build(), which somehow calls the steps in every target...